-I am pleased to present the Denali Commission Office of Inspector General's (OIG's) Semiannual Report to Congress for the period of October 1, 2022, through March 31, 2023.
-This report describes the work of the OIG during the reporting period and reflects our responsibility to report independently to Congress and the Commission.
-The work that is described illustrates the OIG's efforts to promote the efficiency and effectiveness of the Denali Commission and demonstrates the impact that the OIG's work has had on the Commission's programs and operations.
+It is with great pleasure that I present the Denali Commission Office of Inspector General's (OIG) Semiannual Report to Congress for the period of October 1, 2023, through March 31, 2024.
+This report describes the work of the OIG during the reporting period and reflects our responsibility to report independently to Congress and the Denali Commission (the Commission).
+The work that is described illustrates the OIG's efforts to promote the efficiency and effectiveness of the Commission and demonstrates the impact that the OIG's work has had on the Commission's programs and operations.

-During this reporting period, the Denali Commission, like several other federal agencies, developed plans to make grants from the additional funding received through the Infrastructure Investment and Jobs Act (IIJA).
-This additional funding presents both challenges and opportunities for much needed infrastructure work that is at the core of the Denali Commission's mission.
+During this reporting period, the Commission, like several other federal agencies, continued its work in issuing Funding Opportunity Announcements (FOA) for both regular program funds and funds made available under the Infrastructure Investment and Jobs Act (IIJA), reviewing grant applications, and overseeing grant awards.
 In a time of continued supply chain and labor force challenges, the Commission continues to invest in projects designed to address critical infrastructure needs while enhancing the quality of life in Alaska's communities, especially in those who have historically been the most economically distressed.
+During this reporting period the Commission underwent transition in leadership as the Federal Co-Chair, Garrett Boyle departed and Director of Programs, Jocelyn Fenton, began serving as Interim Federal Co-Chair.